propalparolnapervom/CONFIG_MANAGEMENT/ANSIBLE/CentOS/ANSIBLE Commands (Ad hoc).md

 ansible <hosts> [-m <module_name>] -a <"arguments"> -u <username> [--become]
 ```

-**hosts**: It can be any entry in the inventory file.
+      - **hosts**: It can be any entry in the inventory file.
 For specifying all hosts in inventory, use all or '*'.
 Wild card patterns are also accepted.

-**module_name**: It's an optional parameter.
+      - **module_name**: It's an optional parameter.
 There are hundreds of modules available in Ansible.
 By default it is command.
 For example shell, copy, yum, apt, file.

-**arguments**: We should pass values that are required by the module.
+      - **arguments**: We should pass values that are required by the module.
 It may change according to the module used.

-**username**: It specifies the user account in which Ansible can execute commands.
+      - **username**: It specifies the user account in which Ansible can execute commands.
 User account, SSH.

-**become**: It's an optional parameter specified when we want to execute operations that need sudo privilege.
+      - **become**: It's an optional parameter specified when we want to execute operations that need sudo privilege.
 By default become is false.

 If you put a -c option, then Ansible will do a dry run of the command.
 It will not actually be applied on the nodes.

-## RUN
+## EXAMPLES